stain/comp63301-handbook/content/querying/episodes/09-create.md

 DROP TABLE journals;
 ```

+> [!WARNING]
-Be very careful when doing this:
+> Be very careful when using `DROP TABLE`:
-if you drop the wrong table, hope that the person maintaining the database has a backup,
+> if you remove the wrong table (deleting all its rows), you must hope that the person maintaining the database has a backup,
-but it's better not to have to rely on it.
+> but it's better not to have to rely on that!

 We talked about data types earlier [in Introduction to SQL: SQL Data Type Quick Reference](01-introduction.md#sql-data-type-quick-reference).

 When we create a table,
-we can specify several kinds of constraints on its columns.
+we can specify several kinds of **constraints** on its columns.
 For example, a better definition for the `journals` table would be:

 ```sql